mhsiddiqui/flask-djangofy/docs/initializers.md

 ```

-or if your initilizer is in your app, create `initializers` package in your app and flask_djangofy will pick it automatically.
+or if your initializer is in your app, create `initializers` package in your app and flask_djangofy will pick it automatically.

 ## Writing custom initializer